 Tips for collaborating successfully with another business

-Collaboration with another business certainly brings many great benefits to a small company.
+Collaborating with another business brings many great benefits to a small company.
 These include accessing a bigger customer pot and pooling resources to secure greater buying power for marketing elements such as advertising.

 It also enables small businesses to combine forces to create broader and more attractive product or service packages, offers or promotions.
 These help them to compete more effectively in their marketplace, but without requiring a sizeable investment in their infrastructure.

 There are many great examples such as web design companies combining forces with SEO specialists, personal trainers doing promotions with independent sport shops and retailers offering joint loyalty card schemes.